'

 Here are some highly-rated hotels that cost about RM150 or 34USD: French Hotel, Hotel Cheqinn

-From my experience: During my trip, I stayed at Mboutique hotel.
+From my experience: During my Ipoh trip, I stayed at Mboutique hotel.
 This is one of the best 3-star hotels located in Ipoh Old Town with authentic design.
-To me, it’s quite ok, the room is clean, the staffs are friendly.
+To me, it’s quite good, the room is clean, the staff are friendly.
 Regarding location, it’s possible to walk from Mboutique hotel to most of the Ipoh attractions in Ipoh Old Town, however, if you go out in the evening, using a taxi is safer.
 Highly recommended!

 Here is the hotel’s information